A-NZ-PEPPOL/A-NZ-PEPPOL-BIS-3.0/Validation documents/README.md

 # Notes

 Please note there is currently an issue with BR-CO-19 as per [CEF#219](https://github.com/ConnectingEurope/eInvoicing-EN16931/issues/219).
-We have lodged a JIRA request to clarify whether this issue will be resolved soon.
-We will provide an update on this issue once we have more information.
-Update as of 18/02/2021.
+We have lodged a JIRA request to clarify this issue.
+OPENPeppol has responded advising that this correction is planned to be adopted in the May2021 release.

+Notes updated on 26/02/21

 # Release Notes